seven-io/thunderbird/README.md

 ### Send SMS / Make text-to-speech calls

-Open an email and click on the button `Send via sms77`.
+Open an email and click on the button `Send via seven`.
 An interface pops up and the mail subject gets set as the default message text.

 ### Options